Easy Mexican Crafts for Kids

 Music always plays and important part in any Mexican celebration.
 So it is only fitting that we include some DIY Musical Instruments in this Cinco de Mayo activity round up.

 First up, why not make some DIY Maracas?
-We made ours using real hollow egg shells (or using leftover plastic Easter eggs? but we like the naturalness of blown out eggs), some old chopsticks and dried grain – making this another super thrifty and inexpensive craft for kids.
+We made ours using real hollow egg shells (or using leftover plastic Easter eggs? but we like the naturalness of blown out eggs), some old chopsticks and dried grain (beans, rice or chick peas) – making this another super thrifty and inexpensive craft for kids.
 If you find adding the maracas handle too fiddly, you can easily just make “egg shakers”, that are just as fun and effective.
 But the maracas did make me very happy!
 And they were easy and fun.

 Use some recycled materials to make some simple castanets or “click clack” toys.
 We made some imaginary creatures.. but you could decorate these in Mexican colours or flower patterns?
 I think your preschooler will love making and playing with these!